thhh31/thhh31/README.md

-Hello, i'm python developer with nickname th31.
+Hello, I'm Python, GO, React developer with nickname th31.

 <!---
 thhh31/thhh31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.